hike-training-institute/core-python/README.md

 ### 1. Introduction:

-    Overview
+    What is Python Programming Language ?
     History of Python
-    Why Python is so popular today
+    Why Python is so popular today ?
     Applications of Python
     Different career path after learning Python